GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 ---

-## Anchor 3 — Research Index: Schema and Indexes
+## Anchor 3 — Research Index: Schema, Indexes and the Write Path

 The stack of documents on the workstation.
 Migration notes, query logs, schema diagrams.
 Several pages have columns crossed out and redrawn.
 One page has a single word underlined three times: **ORDER.**